simplex-chat/simplex-chat/blog/20231125-simplex-chat-v5-4-link-mobile-desktop-quantum-resistant-better-groups.md

 **Prohibit files and media in a group**

-Group owners now have an option to prohibiting sending files and media.
+Group owners now have an option to prohibit sending files and media.
 This can be useful if you don't won't any images shared, and only want to allow text messages.

 ## Better calls